IncApuddle/Counter-Strike-Nintendo-DS/README.md

+#New version!
+1.1.0
+New maps,
+New texture for Terrorists,
+New player models (Animated and Static),
+Now you can choose to which server to connect via IP.

 # Counter Strike Nintendo DS
 **Counter Strike demake on Nintendo DS with online multiplayer** (Works on **emulator** and on **real hardware**).